software-students-fall2024/4-containers-thecoders3/README.md

 ## Description

 This project is a web-based application that converts user speech into text.
 Users can speak into their device's microphone, and the application processes the audio to display the corresponding text on the web interface.
+Additionally, users can edit the text and copy it elsewhere if desired.